KyleMardell/ci-project-1/TESTING.md

     - Tested contact form for warning messages and correct submission
 - Images
     - Tested all images are displayed on all devices

-I tested the website using Google Chromes Lighthouse tool for accessibility, performance, best practices and SEO.
-Performance recieved a score of 85% and all other categories recieved 100% scores.

 ### User Testing
 In the website user testing stage I had deployed the site on GitHub Pages and asked friends and course peers to test the site for both functionality and looks.
 Here is some of the feedback I recieved and what I changed on the site to reflect this feesback.